EDILBERTOGEMINIANO/edilbertogemini/MIDTERM LAB ACTIVITY TASK 2/LAB2.md

 # Welcome to LAB 2 #

-For today, the creator will show how the data is cleaned by using the power query
+For today, the user will show how the data is cleaned by using the power query
 ******

 # Before(For better view, click the picture)**